 The Logitech K780 isn't designed as a gaming keyboard.
 Although its pre-travel is short, the scissor switches aren't optimal for gamers.
 The keyboard also doesn't have backlighting and you can't program macros.See our Gaming recommendations

-The Logitech K780 is an okay keyboard for mobile devices and tablets if you're looking for a travel-friendly keyboard.
-It's a rather large and heavy keyboard and isn't the most portable.
-However, if you have a work station with a tablet to complete your desktop, this keyboard is great to use.
+The Logitech K780 is a decent keyboard for mobile devices and tablets.
+It's a bit large and slightly heavy, but you should still be able to bring it around thanks to its straight design, but there are some smaller options for traveling.
+On the other hand, if you have a work station with a tablet to complete your desktop setup, this keyboard is great to use.

 The Logitech K780 is a full-size keyboard with a NumPad and arrow keys, but it's still a bit smaller than most typical keyboards thanks to its layout.
 If you want a smaller keyboard that is easier to bring around, check out the Logitech K480.